-The six million acre park is a unique patchwork of one-half public and one-half private land.
+The Adirondack Park is six million acres with a unique patchwork of one-half public and one-half private land.
 There are several designated wilderness areas and many wild forest areas that are very attractive to the canoeist.
 Nearly 30,000 miles of streams and brooks that emerge from the mountains and forests form the network of over 3,000 lakes and ponds.
 These rivers and their networks are perhaps the greatest multiple-use natural resources in the Adirondacks.
 Geologically, this area is a dome-shaped region that tilts slightly to the west.
 This extension of the "Canadian Shield" into the U.S. gives rise to several rivers and is home to hundreds of lakes and ponds.
 The rock that makes up most of the High Peaks region is an ancient rock called Anorthosite that was formed about a billion years ago.
 This rock, more often found well underground than at the Earth's surface, apparently is very common on the moon.
 The terrain is hilly and sometimes mountainous, yet the base is level enough to provide ideal canoeing waters.
 The scenery is superb, and mountain day hikes are possible from your paddling route.
 The High Peaks Wilderness intertwines with the paddling routes.
 Hikers and backpackers come for the challenge of the 46 peaks over 4000 feet or to hike one of the long distance trails like the Northville-Placid Trail or the Cranberry Lake 50.
 Long distance paddlers find the ultimate challenge here as they start off on the 740 mile long Northern Forest Canoe Trail.